zeroluck/docs/sources/reference/oxTrust/index.md

  * __servicesRestartTrigger__ holds the filename
    `/opt/gluu/trigger_restart_of_services_delete_me_to_do_so`.
 Deleting
-   this files works as a trigger that restarts the appliance services.
+   this file works as a trigger that restarts the appliance services.

  * __oxtrust.auth.mode__  set this tag to `basic` without the quotation to use basic authentication or leave it blank to use oxAuth